pipebots/sprintBotBLEControl/Documentation.md

 *Final Robot*

 Designing, manufacturing, procuring and assembling the components required for a mobile robot designed to go into a real outdoor environment is a very difficult task in the time constrains of a sprint.
 To achieve it we first decided upon the components that must be bought externally (motors, motor drivers gears etc.) before finialising our mechanical design while these were on order.
-Procuring specialist components in a short timeframe is a challenge that shoud not be overlooked in future sprints and it must be accepted that the costs
+Procuring specialist components in a short timeframe is a challenge that shoud not be overlooked in future sprints and it must be accepted that the costs will rise due delivery costs and the potential for design changes to make parts obsolete.

 # Software
 ## Robot Firmware
 ## Android App